 No one likes debt.
 It’s like a gloomy little rain cloud blocking out the sun.
 My personal gloomy rain cloud is abnormally large.
-It contained a car loan, undergraduate student loans, and graduate student loans.
+It contained a car loan, and still contains undergraduate student loans, and graduate student loans.
 My goal is to pay off my debt as fast as possible by living minimally, budgeting, and not letting little things kill my budget.

 By living this way, I was able to pay off $15K on a $40K salary last year which included paying off my car!!
 On a $40K salary, after my health insurance, dental, transportation, retirement deductions, and taxes were taken out, my take home pay was around $26K.
 Here is how I did it.

 Steps I took To Pay Off (Some) of My Debt

 This page contains affiliate links.
 Clicking the links cost you nothing.
 For more information, click here for my disclosure page.

 At the end of 2015, I went from a job paying $10.50/hr to one paying a $40K yearly salary.
 At about this time I found a great budgeting program called You Need a Budget (YNAB).
 It teaches you how to budget to zero, live off last month’s income (called being buffered), and other tips for savings/debt.
 I am pretty much “buffered” because by the end of one month I can pay all my bills for the following month.
 The only thing I can’t pay is my extra debt payments.

 In my monthly budget, I have really cut back on my fun money.
 Check out a free 34-day trial of You Need a Budget.
 This is how I figured out how to break down my budget.
 My expense percentages are: 10% fun/savings, 40% living expenses, 50% debt.
 My